-Testing Mobile Web Sites(Responsive Web Pages) Using Firefox
+Testing Mobile Web Sites(Responsive Web Design) Using Firefox

 Responsive web design is a good way to make a website mobile-friendly, allowing us to adapt layouts according to device screen size.

 Testing of mobile websites or responsive pages on your desktop with different mobile devices is a question we get quite often.
 There's a huge amount of devices out there and you need to make sure your sites work fine for the majority of them.

 Modern web browsers are more developer friendly, by providing Developer Tools to make web development easy.In other browser you need to install some plugin to test responsive pages in different mobile devices, but Mozilla browser comes with a feature, which allows to test the Responsive Web design without using any plugin.

 Available since Firefox 15, the responsive mode, also called responsive design view, is a mode especially built to test the mobile version of a website.